jirilebl/diffyqs-webwork/README.md

 A set of WeBWorK problems for courses teaching a class with the *Notes on Diffy Qs* textbook.

-Coverage is Chapters 0, 1, 2, 3, 4, 6, 7, 8.
-It should have enough for a
+Coverage is Chapters 0, 1, 2, 3, 4, 6, 7, 8, A.  It should have enough for a
 normal ODE course which uses 0, 1, 2, 6, 7 or perhaps 0, 1, 2, 3, 8 if doing
 systems.
-Chapters 4 and 8 are a little more sparse, there are a few problems for 5.1, but not enough to run the whole chapter.
-Also appendix A is not yet covered.
+Chapters 4, 8, and some of A is a little more sparse, there are a few problems for 5.1, but not enough to run the whole chapter.

 ## How to use?